curl/everything-curl/protocols-curl.md

 Secure LDAP is LDAP done over an SSL/TLS connection.

+## MQTT

+Message Queuing Telemetry Transport, MQTT, is a protocol commonly used in IoT systems for interchanging data mostly involving smaller devices.
+It is a so called "publish-subscribe" protocol.

 ## POP3

 The Post Office Protocol version 3 (POP3) is a protocol for retrieving email